phemasundar/testing-school/_posts/2020-06-17-screenshot-java.md

 #### Integrating the Java screenshot with Selenium screenshot code

-It is always recommended to use Selenium for taking screenshot.
+It is always recommended to use Selenium for taking a screenshot.
 In case selenium is not able to take the screenshot then we should take the screenshot using java or any other programming language we are using to write selenium code.

 Please take a look at the below code: